CodeYourFuture/curriculum/common-content/en/blocks/evaluate/index.md

 - Write tests first and run your tests frequently to get feedback
 - Swap driver and navigator roles often - perhaps after every test
 - Use your unit tests to break down the problem - don't try implementing everything all at once
-- Outline/discuss your strategy together before writing any code
+- Discuss your strategy together before writing any code
 - Check the learning objectives in each block.
 Do they make sense?
 Discuss them together as a pair

 {{</note>}}